- Ivanishvili has successfully overcome popular protests and a presidential veto.

 Answer: The Georgian government has become increasingly hostile towards the West, as Georgian Dream’s prospects of victory increase.

-The “foreign agents” law represents a clear stance against Western influence, signaling to Brussels and Washington that Georgia is shifting away from its pro-Western orientation.
+The “foreign agents” law represents a clear stance against Western influence, signalling to Brussels and Washington that Georgia is shifting away from its pro-Western orientation.
 In response to the law’s passage, the US imposed visa restrictions on those responsible, highlighting the escalating tensions between the West and Georgia.
 Despite this, Ivanishvili understands that the EU is unlikely to risk pushing Tbilisi closer to Moscow with severe measures such as economic sanctions or revoking Georgia’s candidate status.

 Russia sees a potential ally in Ivanishvili’s Georgia, especially as its invasion of Ukraine continues.
 Ivanishvili is playing on this gamble, hoping that the West will refrain from taking strong actions and that Putin will be appeased.
 This strategy aims to secure a Georgian Dream victory in the October elections and further consolidate his power.